laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 All of the cluster configuration can be easily edited in Git now.
 Welcome to a fully GitOpsed world!

-- xxx: creating your own QuickStart style repo and give that as an argument to eksctl gitops apply or eksctl generate profile

 ## Conclusion

-- xxx: Next steps

 We look forward to hearing your thoughts and feedback.
 Please [get in touch](/community/get-in-touch/) and let us know how things